JannisKohle/DrumPadTrainer/README.md

 you need to tell the App if the BPM was *EASY*, *MEDIUM*, *HARD*, *IMPOSSIBLE*.
 The starting BPM in a new session is always between *MEDIUM* and *HARD* (same for WARMUP MODE).
 Like that the program always knows what you need to practice and you will get better faster.

+## The App:

+When you open the App you will see a navigation bar on the top of the screen.
+There you can go to three pages:

+- **NEW SESSION** brings you to a page where you can start a new session.

+- **EXERCISES** brings you to a page where you can see and edit your exercises and download an exercise.

+- **SETTINGS** brings you to the settings page where you can edit which exercises you want to do for WARMUP and PRACTICE mode.
+You can also create an account or log in with an existing one so that you can store them in a DB or use multiple devices.